Confirmed Sessions in Barcelona

 Barcelona is also a paradise for lovers of food and nightlife!
-In every corner, you can find a variety of high-quality restaurants with traditional Catalan and Spanish dishes and drinks, such as tapas, paella, fideuà, Cava, and Sangria, but also authentic cuisine from all over the world.
-Every night, live concerts and shows in open-air venues, vintage concert halls, and eclectic buildings transform the city in a complete 24h experience.
+On every corner, you can find a variety of high-quality restaurants with traditional Catalan and Spanish dishes and drinks, such as tapas, paella, fideuà, Cava, and Sangria, but also authentic cuisine from all over the world.
+Every night, live concerts and shows in open-air venues, vintage concert halls, and eclectic buildings transform the city into a complete 24-hour experience.

 3. Park Güell